 The panel "hat" allows the RPi to communicate with the P5 panel.
 The hat sports a 40-pin female connector while the RPi has a matching 40-pin male connector.
 If your RPi doesn't have a male connector, you'll need to solder a connector on first.

-Rotate the hat on top of the RPi so that it matches the same footprint, carefully line-up the male & female 40-pin connectors, then push the hat onto the RPi, stacked like a sandwich.
+Rotate the hat on top of the RPi so that it extends toward the power switch side of the frame.
+Carefully line-up the male & female 40-pin connectors, then push the hat onto the RPi, stacked like a sandwich.

 Attach power LED

 This LED lights when the P5 panel and RPi is "on" and running via the power switch.
 With the switch turned off, the panel and RPi turns off.
 If the panel is plugged into DC power via the micro USB power supply, the battery will continue to charge even when the panel is turned off via the switch.

 The LED has leads, the longer of which is the "positive" pin.
 The shorter lead is the "negative" pin.
 The negative lead is also identified with the LED having a "flat" side (see attached picture).